donut-party/donut-docs-site/content/docs/system/_index.md

 `ds/signal` returns an updated system map (bound to `running-system`) which you then use when stopping the system with `(ds/signal running-system :stop)`.

-## Conceptual Overveiw: Mapping architecture to code
+## Conceptual Overview: Mapping architecture to code

 {{< callout type="info" >}}